dhamaniasad/awesome-postgres/README.md

 * [pgRouting](https://github.com/pgRouting/pgrouting) - pgRouting extends the PostGIS/PostgreSQL geospatial database to provide geospatial routing and other network analysis functionality.
 * [PGroonga](https://pgroonga.github.io/) - PGroonga provides a new index access method that uses Groonga allowing super fast full text search feature against all languages.
 * [PGAudit](https://www.pgaudit.org/) - The PostgreSQL Audit Extension (or pgaudit) provides detailed session and/or object audit logging via the standard logging facility provided by PostgreSQL.
+* [YugabyteDB](https://github.com/yugabyte/yugabyte-db) - YugabyteDB is an open-source PostgreSQL compatible, high-performance, cloud-native distributed SQL database.
+It is best to fit for cloud-native OLTP (i.e. real-time, business-critical) applications that need absolute data correctness and require at least one of the following: scalability, high tolerance to failures, or globally-distributed deployments.

 ### Optimization
 * [pg_flame](https://github.com/mgartner/pg_flame) - A flamegraph generator for query plans.